awsdocs/amazon-eks-user-guide/doc_source/what-is-eks.md

 1. Deploy and manage applications on your Amazon EKS cluster the same way that you would with any other Kubernetes environment\.

 To create your first cluster and its associated resources, see [Getting started with Amazon EKS](getting-started.md)\.

+## Pricing<a name="eks-pricing"></a>

+An Amazon EKS cluster consists of a control plane and the Amazon EC2 or AWS Fargate compute that you run pods on\.
+For more information about pricing for the control plane, see [Amazon EKS pricing](http://aws.amazon.com/eks/pricing)\.
+Both Amazon EC2 and Fargate provide:
++ **On\-Demand Instances** – Pay for the instances that you use by the second, with no long\-term commitments or upfront payments\.
+For more information, see [Amazon EC2 On\-Demand Pricing](http://aws.amazon.com/ec2/pricing/on-demand/) and [AWS Fargate Pricing](http://aws.amazon.com/fargate/pricing/)\.
++ **Savings Plans** – You can reduce your costs by making a commitment to a consistent amount of usage, in USD per hour, for a term of 1 or 3 years\.
+For more information, see [Pricing with Savings Plans](http://aws.amazon.com/savingsplans/pricing/)\.